 To get a good amount of medium chain fatty acids researchers recommend adults consume about 3 1/2 tablespoons spread throughout the day.
 The easiest way to use it is to replace the unhealthy oils you may currently be using.

 The healthiest coconut oil for weight loss or thyroid is one that isn't heated in processing and is organic.
 The higher the quality of oil, the more properties and benefits you'll receive.

-Plus, new customers who purchase here get a free book!
+Plus, new customers who purchase through our affiliate link here get a free book!

 Their book, Virgin Coconut Oil: How it has changed people's lives, and how it can change yours, includes the research behind coconut oil benefits, over 100 testimonials from coconut oil users and over 85 recipes to incorporate these health benefits into your life easily.

 April Sheets is a peaceful parenting, babywearing and unschooling mom of three, an alternative medicine and natural immunity advocate, and raw food loving, juicing enthusiast.
 She is a lactivist, intactivist woman "altruistically trying to save the world from itself."
 Learn more from Sheets at Primitive Mommy: Instinctual Eating, Parenting and Living.